momoka0122y/draft-momoka-ipv6-only-resolver/draft-momoka-v6ops-ipv6-only-resolver.md

 This document describes how an IPv6 only recursive resolver can use NAT64 {{!NAT64=RFC6146}} to connect to an IPv4 only authoritative name server by performing IPv4 to IPv6 translation {{!RFC6052}}.
-When a specific DNS zone is only served by an IPv4 only name server, an IPv6 only recursive resolver cannot resolve that zone due to having noaccess to an IPv4 network.
+When a specific DNS zone is only served by an IPv4 only authoritative name server, an IPv6 only recursive resolver cannot resolve that zone due to having no　access to an IPv4 network.
-However by performing IPv4 to IPv6 translation {{!RFC6052}} and utilizing the NAT64 {{!NAT64=RFC6146}} this will be possible.
+However by performing IPv4 to IPv6 translation {{!RFC6052}} and utilizing the NAT64 {{!NAT64=RFC6146}} accessing a IPv4 only authoritative name server will be possible.

-This mechanism allows an IPv6 only recursive resolver (i.e., a host with a networking stack that only implements IPv6, or a host with a networking stack that implements both protocols but with only IPv6 connectivity) to initiate communications to an IPv4-only authoritative name server.

 # Motivation and Problem Solved